 Data Source Integration

-Over the years, Excel has evolved from just being able to copy-paste data from other workbooks and text files to offering native connectivity to import external data.
+Another difference between Excel and Power BI is that, over the years, Excel has evolved from just being able to copy-paste data from other workbooks and text files to offering native connectivity to import external data.
 Thanks to the Power Query feature, you can bring data from unstructured file formats, SQL and SAP databases, Azure cloud, and even from Power BI itself into Excel.

 A key feature missing in the Excel data model standard Power Pivot -compared to Power BI- is the DirectQuery connection type.
 This allows you to connect to a source “live” and use the latest version of the data in reports without physically moving it into the data model.